survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 ...
 ```

 Run `npm run build`.
-As a result you should get the same output as before.
+As a result, you should get the same output as before.

 You can execute these scripts through *npm run*.
 If you run it as is, it will give you the listing of available scripts.